shipyardapp/Shipyard-Documentation/docs/tutorials/github-vessel.md

 7. Under **File to Run**, enter `vessel/slinky_dog_dash_convert.py`.

 :::info
 For the file name, we had to include the folder where the file was located in GitHub.
-The repository will be put into the Shipyard working directory with the GitHub folder structure in tact.
+The repository will be put into the Platform working directory with the GitHub folder structure in tact.
 :::

 8. Select **Git**.